Pawel-Galka/game-audio-footsteps/README.md

 ## Context

-- Created as part of an **audio for games** course.
+- Created as part of a **game audio** course.
 - The goal was to design a clear and believable footstep sound for two different surfaces.
 - Prepared for use in a game engine / audio middleware (FMOD).

-## File
+## Files

 - `footsteps_wood_bridge_stone_path.m4a` – final rendered audio file.
+- `fmod_footsteps_timeline.png` – screenshot from FMOD showing the footstep event setup.

 ## Tools used

-- FMOD Studio (basic use for game audio).
+- FMOD Studio – event setup, layering and volume automation.
-- Audio editing tools available during the class.

 ## How this could be used in a game